-Last two years, “5G” is mostly heard slogan on the mobile market.
-Vendors, governments, journalists and finally users are fascinated about the promising benefits of 5G technology coming to the mass market.
+Last two years, “5G” is a mostly heard slogan on the mobile market.
+Vendors, governments, journalists, and finally users are fascinated by the promising benefits of 5G technology coming to the mass market.
 V2X is one of the technologies that focus on 5G networks.

-One of the myths which are widely heard is, that 5G mobile network will allow the cars/vehicles to be remotely driven from home/office.
+One of the widely heard myths is, that the 5G networks will allow vehicles to be remotely driven from home/office.

-Let’s verify this thesis using Dr Watson rather than Mr Sherlock Holmes methodology, and have a look at the facts and plans of that 5G industry.
+Let’s verify this thesis using Dr. Watson’s rather than Mr. Sherlock Holmes’s methodology.
+Let’s have a look at the facts and plans of the 5G industry.

-Before we get to remotely control car over 5G network, we can already seat comfortably in a car and enjoy its self-driving.
+Before we get to remotely control cars over the 5G network, we can already drive them.

-The meaning of “Autonomous car” by first glance, suggests that it can drive and control the way it drives autonomously as well as independently from human, which means can be driven by the system.
-Let’s check what does it mean and how it is defined.
-The definition was delivered a few years ago by SAE (Society of Automotive Engineers).
+The meaning of “Autonomous car” at first glance.
+It suggests that it can drive and control the way it drives autonomously.
+Of course, also independent from humans, which means can be driven by the system.
+Let’s check what it means and how it is defined.
+The definition was delivered a few years ago by the SAE (Society of Automotive Engineers).

-Second, more important for our analysis, is that we are considering here vehicles on SAE level 3-5, which means partially or fully self-steering, monitoring driving environment, performing Dynamic Driving Tasks as well controlling all of Driving Modes.
-The system can be e.g. the computer mounted inside the car (AI based), but it can be also remote control of vehicle via mobile network, by system or human.
-In the first case, we still talk about the level of SAE 5 automation, but in the second case, human remotely driven can be SAE level of 1-4.
+- Second, more important for our analysis, is that we are considering here vehicles on SAE levels 3-5.
+It means partially or fully self-steering, monitoring the driving environment, performing Dynamic Driving Tasks as well controlling all of the Driving Modes.
+The system can be e.g. the computer mounted inside the car (AI-based).
+It can also remotely control of vehicle via a mobile network, by the system, or by a human.
+In the first case, we still talk about SAE 5 automation.
+In the second case, human remotely driven can be an SAE level of 1-4.

-If we look at the today’s car producer market, we can find at least one car producer delivering solution on SAE level 5, Tesla cars (it is at least Tesla’s opinion about the level 5).
+If we look at today’s car producer market, we can find at least one delivering solution on SAE level 5.
+Tesla cars (it is at least Tesla’s opinion about level 5).

-Tesla cars are already driving itself by car’s internal system using signals from sensors (radars, lidars, cameras, near-field sensors, etc.), onboard computer (software supported by AI technology) as well as communication with servers (downloading Maps, checking weather condition and traffic information).
+Tesla cars are already driving themselves by the car’s internal system using signals from sensors (radars, lidars, cameras, near-field sensors, etc.).
+It is controlled by onboard computers (software supported by AI technology).
+It is communicating also with servers (downloading Maps, checking weather conditions and traffic information).

-Does it mean that future of 5G mobile network on the car market is already lost for the benefit of self-driving cars only? on the other hand, do we really need to wait for 5G mobile network to get remotely driving vehicles?
+Does it mean that future of the 5G network is already lost for the benefit of self-driving cars only? on the other hand, do we really need to wait for the 5G mobile network to get remotely driven vehicles?

-Let’s have a look at standardization bodies, which are intensively working on vehicle connectivity based on V2X standard, as it may help us to understand where is the future of 5G mobile network in the car industry.
-Let’s check also how much the standards are going to be used for support of driving by human and how much going to change the role of driving by a human.
+Let’s have a look at standardization bodies, which are intensively working on vehicle connectivity based on V2X standards.
+It may help us to understand where is the future of 5G mobile networks in the car industry.
+Let’s check also how much the standards are going to be used to support driving by humans, or automats.

 Standard bodies engineering systems/protocols for V2X communication.

-The idea of communication between vehicles and road environment was formed more than 20 years ago, however, the real works on standards, which also define use cases like (avoiding collision, verification of pedestrian, etc.) were documented since 2014.
+The idea of communication between vehicles and the road environment was formed more than 20 years ago.
+The real works on standards, which also define use cases like avoiding collisions were documented since 2014.

-Two standard organisation DSRC (dedicated short-range communications) in the US and ITS-G5 (intelligent transportation system) in Europe were formed to cooperate on short-range radio solution.
-The communication between vehicle is based on dedicated for that task 5.9GHz band.
-In Europe, the standard is developed by ETSI organisation.
+Two standard organizations were formed to cooperate on short-range radio solutions.
+DSRC (dedicated short-range communications) in the US and ITS-G5 (intelligent transportation system) in Europe.
+The communication between vehicles is based on dedicated for that task 5.9GHz band.
+In Europe, the standard is developed by the ETSI organization.
 Both standard suites are based on IEEE 802.11p (WiFi) technology, however, it implies many limitations (range, quality of communication).
 This technology due to its short range of communication was intended mainly for delivering infrastructure to cities.

-In that case, there was no doubt that the standard should be also developed based on a long-range communication technology, like 4G (LTE) as well as 5G in the future.
-The leading role in the standardization of that topic was taken by 3GPP and 5GAA organisation.
+In that case, there was no doubt that the standard should be also developed based on long-range communication technology, like 4G (LTE) as well as 5G in the future.
+The leading role in the standardization of that topic was taken by 3GPP and 5GAA organizations.

-3GPP, however, did not limited standardization only to long-range communication (LTE-Uu), but decided to prepare standard directly competing with IEEE 802.11 on the short-range radio communication – so-called Direct PC5 interface (PC5 or alternatively PC5 and LTE-Uu both, in hybrid mode).
+3GPP, however, did not limit standardization only to long-range communication (LTE-Uu).
+They decided to prepare a standard directly competing with IEEE 802.11 on short-range radio communication.
+It was called the Direct PC5 interface (PC5 or alternatively PC5 and LTE-Uu both, in hybrid mode).
 PC5 does not require mobile network assistance in Mode 4 (Distributed radio resources management).
 PC5 Mode 3, works with the assistance of long-range network communication (Network-assisted resources management).

-The battlefield between IEEE and 3GPP is currently under development, however, more and more researches predict that the 3GPP standards are more suitable for the future as it allows to cover much more use cases.
-It is visible that PC5 Mode 3 will be used in the LTE/5G coverage zones and PC5 Mode 4 out of coverage where the vehicles can relay only on direct communication.
+The battlefield between IEEE and 3GPP is currently under development.
+More and more researchers predict that the 3GPP standards are more suitable for the future.
+They cover much more use cases.
+It is visible that PC5 Mode 3 will be used in the LTE/5G coverage zones.
+PC5 Mode 4 is out of coverage where the vehicles can relay only on direct communication.

 Looking at today’s ongoing projects in the world, mostly in Europe (Germany leading), we can see hybrid solutions used.
 The future will shows which technology is gonna be a winner.
 In my opinion, the 3GPP standard, supported by Qualcomm/Huawei/Samsung and its chipsets, will show the way forward.
 Qualcomm already delivers the first type of chipset for trials and initial commercialization – Qualcomm® 9150 C-V2X.
 It supports V2V, V2I and V2P, based on 3GPP Release-14.

 The same processor Qualcomm® 9150 is going to be used by the RSU vendors to deliver V2I infrastructure devices.
-First devices of V2I, size of bigger WiFi box are already delivered to the market by few manufactures: CalAmp, Commsignia, Kapsch, Leonardo, Savari, Wieson, etc.
+The first devices of V2I, the size of a bigger WiFi box are already been delivered to the market.
+A few manufacturers exists CalAmp, Commsignia, Kapsch, Leonardo, Savari, Wieson, etc.

 How V2X communication works.